Mortgage liens: What buyers need to know | key4.ch

 Receive financing offers quickly, easily and securely with just a few clicks.

-In most cases, the mortgage certificate is used as collateral when banks finance a property.
+In most cases, a mortgage certificate is used as collateral when banks finance a property.
 The certificate records the bank’s (lender’s) claim and the property lien.
 The pledged plot of land or property is used as collateral.

 • The paper mortgage certificate is a security created by the land registry and entered in the land register.
 It may be in the name of the owner or in the name of another person.
 Certificates in the name of the owner need only be presented to assert their rights.
 By contrast, the holder of a registered security must be able to prove their identity to actually be entitled to the defined rights.